patelnish/weatherForecastApp/README.md

 To run:
 1. Download files
-2. Create another folder titled "www" and place the "bootstrapDarkTheme.css" file in it
-3. Run app.R on commandline or source file on RStudio
+2. Run app.R on commandline using the following line: Rscript app.R or source file on RStudio
-4. Enjoy!